alexpaul/NetworkHelperSPM/README.md

 ## Caching

-NetworkHelperSPM caches response for a day as the default.
+NetworkHelperSPM caches the network response for a day as the default.
 This value can be overridden to be 0 or a value that is sufficient to your needs.

 #### Caching example